rydmike/flex_color_scheme/README.md

 forward to seeing these features soon in Flutter as well.

-With **FlexColorScheme** you can already with current version of Flutter SDK (2.5.3 when this was written) easily create fancy looking primary color branded and alpha blended themes.
+With **FlexColorScheme** you can already with current version of Flutter SDK easily create fancy looking primary color branded and alpha blended themes.
 These themes work natively with the current Material 2 design based themes and all UI widgets in the current version of Flutter.